Christopher Morel Player Props: Cubs vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is fifth in MLB with a collective 9.4 strikeouts per nine innings.
+- The Phillies pitching staff is sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies have the 17th-ranked team ERA across all MLB pitching staffs (4.27).
+- The Phillies have the 16th-ranked team ERA across all league pitching staffs (4.23).

-- The Phillies rank 11th in baseball in home runs surrendered (82 total, 1.1 per game).
+- Phillies pitchers combine to allow the ninth-fewest home runs in baseball (82 total, 1.1 per game).

-- Suarez makes the start for the Phillies, his ninth of the season.
-He is 1-2 with a 3.50 ERA and 42 strikeouts in 43 2/3 innings pitched.
+- Nola (6-5) gets the starting nod for the Phillies in his 17th start of the season.
+He's put together a 4.38 ERA in 100 2/3 innings pitched, with 98 strikeouts.

-- His most recent appearance came on Tuesday against the Atlanta Braves, when the left-hander threw six innings, surrendering one earned run while giving up four hits.
+- The right-hander's most recent time out was on Thursday against the Atlanta Braves, when he threw six scoreless innings while allowing two hits.

-- The 27-year-old has amassed an ERA of 3.50, with 8.7 strikeouts per nine innings, in eight games this season.
-Opponents have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.